Public and Clinical Health

 - Conduct home visits, child welfare clinics, health education and awareness with trained public health nurses and NGO practitioners.

 AOH Global Programs adheres to ethical principles and Standards of Good Practices for Education Abroad (Forum on Education Abroad forumea.org) as well as a Code of Conduct on Images and Messages (dochas.ie).
 We spend a substantial amount of time orientating our participants how to engage in ethical service.
 The type of health activities a participant engages in depends on the level of their experience.
 As a general rule of thumb we don’t authorize procedures a participant would be unqualified to do in their home country.
-We also provide detailed examples of acceptable and unacceptable photography in communities.
+We also provide detailed examples of acceptable and unacceptable photography in communities and in health care settings.